 Hong Kong protester shot by police

-An activist involved in anti-government protests in Hong Kong has been shot, police say.

-Videos of the shooting incident show protesters with umbrellas and metal poles clashing with police, one of whom discharges his weapon.

-Though people have been shot by rubber bullets in previous protests, this is the first injury from a live round.
+This is the first injury from a live round since the pro-democracy protests began.

 -